miguelrico2031/tetris-cpp/README.md

+# tetris-cpp
+A very basic tetris clone I made to improve my c++ skills!
+Made with SFML.

-# CMake SFML Project Template
+## CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.
 Thanks to [GitHub's nature of templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), you can fork this repository without inheriting its Git history.